Game theory: General and applied uses

 As a method of applied mathematics, game theory has been used to study a wide variety of human and animal behaviors.
 It was initially developed in economics to understand a large collection of economic behaviors, including behaviors of firms, markets, and consumers.
 The first use of game-theoretic analysis was by Antoine Augustin Cournot in 1838 with his solution of the Cournot duopoly.
 The use of game theory in the social sciences has expanded, and game theory has been applied to political, sociological, and psychological behaviors as well.

 Although pre-twentieth-century naturalists such as Charles Darwin made game-theoretic kinds of statements, the use of game-theoretic analysis in biology began with Ronald Fisher's studies of animal behavior during the 1930s.
 This work predates the name "game theory", but it shares many important features with this field.
 The developments in economics were later applied to biology largely by John Maynard Smith in his 1982 book Evolution and the Theory of Games.

 In addition to being used to describe, predict, and explain behavior, game theory has also been used to develop theories of ethical or normative behavior and to prescribe such behavior.
 In economics and philosophy, scholars have applied game theory to help in the understanding of good or proper behavior.
+Game-theoretic approaches have also been suggested in the philosophy of language and philosophy of science.
 Game-theoretic arguments of this type can be found as far back as Plato.
 An alternative version of game theory, called chemical game theory, represents the player's choices as metaphorical chemical reactant molecules called "knowlecules".
 Chemical game theory then calculates the outcomes as equilibrium solutions to a system of chemical reactions.